Noether's theorems and the energy-momentum tensor in quantum gauge theories

 The findings of Refs.~\cite{Bessel:1921emt,Felsager:1981iy,Munoz:1996wp,GamboaSaravi:2002vos,GamboaSaravi:2003aq,Montesinos:2006th} unfortunately remain obscure in the hadron physics community, and one of my purposes with this manuscript is to rectify this.
 This paper additionally contains new findings: I use Noether's second theorem to directly derive the correct EMT operator---with the expected symmetry properties---for theories that include spinor fields, including quantum electrodynamics (QED) and QCD.

 This work is organized as follows.
-I start with an overview of Noether's two theorems in Sec.~\ref{sec:theorems}, commenting on the powers and limitations of both.
-In Sec.~\ref{sec:diffeo}, I derive the energy-momentum tensor and prove its conservation using Noether's \emph{second} theorem.
-In Sec.~\ref{sec:illustrate}, I illustrate the mathematically correct and consistent application of the results of the second theorem to obtaining the EMT of scalar, vector, and spinor field theories; this is primarily a didactic section, with the scalar and vector results existing elsewhere in the literature.
-I obtain the EMT operators for both QED and QCD in Sec.~\ref{sec:gauge} by using Noether's second theorem, and Sec.~\ref{sec:conclusion} then concludes the work.
+Sec.~\ref{sec:formalism} opens with a derivation of a general formula for the EMT obtained through Noether's second theorem.
+Sec.~\ref{sec:illustrate} illustrates the application of this general formula to several simple free field theories; this is primarily a didactic section, with the scalar and vector results existing elsewhere in the literature.
+I obtain the EMT operators for both QED and QCD in Sec.~\ref{sec:gauge}, and Sec.~\ref{sec:conclusion} then concludes the work.